Self-bound quark stars with a first-order two-to-three flavor phase transition: Conclusions

-\item[(iii)] \textbf{Universal relations.} Three EOS–insensitive trends emerge: (a) the dimensionless moment of inertia $\bar I\!\equiv\!I/M_G^3$ versus compactness $\mathcal{C}$, (b) the tidal deformability $\Lambda$ versus $\mathcal{C}$, and (c) the gravitational versus baryonic compactness, $\mathcal{C}$–$\mathcal{C}_B$.
-In all cases, the explicit dependence on $\kappa$ largely disappears once the relations are expressed in dimensionless form.
+\item[(iii)] \textbf{Universal relations.} Two EOS–insensitive trends emerge: (a) the dimensionless moment of inertia $\bar I\!\equiv\!I/M_G^3$ versus compactness $\mathcal{C}$, and (b) the gravitational versus baryonic compactness, $\mathcal{C}$–$\mathcal{C}_B$.
+In both cases, the explicit dependence on $\kappa$ largely disappears once the relations are expressed in dimensionless form.
 These relations follow the flavor–blind strange–quark–star fits reported previously \cite{Lugones2025universality}, with typical residuals below the percent level and larger deviations up to $\sim 10$–$20\%$ for a few $a$ families (where the phase transition reshapes the stellar structure).
 The $\mathcal{C}$–$\mathcal{C}_B$ mapping is less tight.
 Self-bound hybrid stars remain close to the universal relations but exhibit slightly larger departures than strange quark stars, due to the change in stiffness across the two- to three-flavor EOS transition.
 Because the onset of this transition varies among parameter sets, the effect manifests as a spread of curves for some parametrizations.

-\item[(iv)] \textbf{Quark–hadron discrimination.} For fixed compactness, self–bound stars generically yield smaller Love numbers and smaller $\Lambda$ than hadronic stars, and their $\bar I$–$\mathcal{C}$ curves also differ from hadronic fits.
-Hence, joint constraints on $(M_G,R)$ together with either $I$ or $\Lambda$ can help discriminate self–bound quark stars from purely hadronic stars.
-We also find that models with $\kappa\!=\!0$ yield $I(M)$ closer to hadronic benchmarks (SLy, APR), whereas increasing $\kappa$ systematically raises $I$—a trend that future moment–of–inertia measurements could exploit.
+\item[(iv)] \textbf{Quark--hadron discrimination.} For fixed compactness, self--bound stars follow $\bar I$--$\mathcal{C}$ systematics that can differ from hadronic fits, reflecting their distinct surface boundary condition (finite surface density) and more homogeneous interiors.
+In practice, however, the separation is not uniform: in the high--compactness regime most relevant for heavy stars the differences with respect to hadronic trends can become comparatively modest.
+Anyway, joint constraints on $(M,R)$ together with an independent moment--of--inertia measurement may help discriminate self--bound quark stars from purely hadronic stars, but this test will likely require sufficiently precise data.
+We also find that models with $\kappa=0$ yield $I(M)$ closer to representative hadronic benchmarks (e.g., SLy and APR), whereas increasing $\kappa$ systematically raises $I$; this trend could be leveraged by future moment--of--inertia measurements.

 \end{itemize}